Sylvia D. Lucas is a freelance writer and a believer in the following of bliss, as long as it’s not at the expense of others.

 - Kindness to others (animals and humans alike), because why not try to make life as pleasant as possible for everyone?

-How is your business and/or professional life different now than to what it was on your 20s?
+How is your business and/or professional life different now than what it was in your 20s?

 Professionally, my life hasn’t changed much.
 I still don’t have a plan.